Itzaʼ language: History

 The government of Guatemala banned the speaking of Itzá in the 1930s and two generations of Itzá Maya have grown up learning only Spanish.
 The late 1980s brought an increase in interest among Maya people, including the Itzá, in preserving their cultural heritage.
 The Guatemalan government has set up an institution, the Academia de Lenguas Mayas de Guatemala, to help develop and preserve various Mayan languages, including Itzaʼ.

 Geographic distribution

 Itzaʼ is spoken on the north shore of Lake Petén Itzá in San José, Petén Department, Guatemala.
 Among the ethnic population of 2,000, there are only about 1,000 Itzaʼ speakers remaining, most of which also use Spanish.

 Phonology

 Consonants

 The following chart shows the consonant phonemes of Itza: Where the orthography differs from the IPA notation, the orthography used by the Academia de Lenguas Mayas de Guatemala is noted in brackets.

 The phonemes /d, g, f, v, r, ɲ/ have been adopted from Spanish and are present only in loanwords.

 Vowels

 The following chart shows the vowel phonemes of Itza.
 All vowels except /ə/ have long equivalent, and vowel length is contrastive.

-The Itza language does not contain tone nor pitch.
+The Itza language does not contain tone or pitch.